 - The liquid sensor 1 detects the bubbles and then pressure in line 1 is turned off.
 Simultaneously a pressure is applied in line 2.

 - Then, when the tube 2 is empty, bubbles will appear.

 - The liquid sensor 2 detects the bubbles and the pressure in line 2 is turned off.
 Simultaneously, a pressure is applied in line 1.

 - It can be continued as many times as you want.

-The liquid sensor has many applications.
-This is one smart way to perform bidirectional recirculation without using valves.
+The microfluidic liquid sensor has many applications.
+This is one is a smart way to perform bidirectional recirculation without using valves.

 Read more about bubbles in microfluidics